 This project will sort, identify, georeference and image at least 3,000 bee specimens from the QSBG, assembling data on Thai bees collected in hard-to-access protected areas—and providing an important complement to the previous BIFA-supported dataset and barcoding data in BOLD and GBIF.

 The project started with attending the Data mobilization workshop in November 2021 and a project team member being awarded an advance badge.

-By midterm reporting and after two visits to the QSBG in Chiang Mai to obtain bee specimens from the depository at the botanical garden, the project has published its first dataset for which the transcription of the label data is completed for 1,687 specimens (89 species).
-In addition to this, it has completed the photographing of 401 specimens, making a total number of 1,597+ images that are currently published in its dataset on GBIF.
-Georeferencing data are completed and validated for 1,687 specimens.
+At midterm reporting and after two visits to the QSBG in Chiang Mai to obtain bee specimens from the depository at the botanical garden, the project first published its dataset “Database and digitization of bees from TIGER project (Thailand)” with 1,687 specimens, and had begun the transcription of the label data, photographing and georeferencing work.

 By final reporting the project had met its objectives with 3,393 verified records of bees (Anthophila) from 5 families: Andrenidae (3), Apidae (1,359), Colletidae (15), Halictidae (1,903), and Megachilidae (113), uploaded and published in its dataset “Database and digitization of bees from TIGER project (Thailand)”.
 Bees have been identified to 33 described genera and 74 species despite 119+ morphospecies identified, which suggests more describing of new species and revisions are essential for the future.
 In addition to this more than 8,200 images from 2,029 specimens were captured and 3,156 out of 3,393 occurrence records are georeferenced.